Skip to main content

 • stress

-Very rarely, food allergies can trigger eczema.
-Ask your GP to refer you to an allergy specialist if you think your child has a food allergy.
-Keep a food diary to see if there's an obvious link between specific foods and eczema getting worse.
+Keep a food diary to check if there's an obvious link between specific foods and eczema getting worse.

 Do not cut food groups from your child's diet unless you’ve been advised to by a doctor or specialist nurse.
 This could affect your baby’s growth and development.